We found 5 immunologists who accept Humana Platinum HMO near Elgin, IL.

 Clinical interests: Sinusitis, Asthma, Allergies, Hives

-Dr. Waheeda Hirani specializes in pediatric allergy & immunology and practices in Chicago, IL, Elgin, IL, and Des Plaines, IL.
-Her clinical interests include exercise induced asthma, food allergy, and eczema.
-She is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Hirani graduated from Jawaharlal Nehru Medical College, Belgaum.
-She trained at Bombay Hospital Institute of Medical Sciences and a hospital affiliated with Creighton University for residency.
-In addition to English, Dr. Hirani (or staff) speaks Hindi.
-She is professionally affiliated with Swedish Covenant Hospital and NorthShore University HealthSystem.
-She is open to new patients.
+Dr. Waheeda Hirani is an allergy & immunology specialist in Chicago, IL, Elgin, IL, and Des Plaines, IL.
+Her education and training includes medical school at Jawaharlal Nehru Medical College, Belgaum and residency at Bombay Hospital Institute of Medical Sciences and a hospital affiliated with Creighton University.
+Dr. Hirani's areas of expertise consist of exercise induced asthma, food allergy, and eczema.
+She takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Hirani (or staff) is conversant in Hindi.
+Her hospital/clinic affiliations include Swedish Covenant Hospital and NorthShore University HealthSystem.
+She welcomes new patients.

 Clinical interests: Eczema, Allergies, Food Allergy, Exercise Induced Asthma, Asthma